areezmuhammed/Hackathon/README.md

 **Key features:**

-1. Linear regression
+1. Linear regression: Linear Regression produced moderately accurate predictions but lacked flexibility in capturing complex patterns.
-2. Prophet
+2. Prophet: The Prophet model outperformed all others in forecasting emissions, showing strong accuracy and temporal consistency across local authorities.
+Its ability to handle seasonality and trend shifts made it particularly effective for environmental time series data
-3. LSTM
+3. LSTM: LSTM offered competitive results but was outclassed by Prophet in terms of interpretability and generalisability.
-4. ARIMA
+4. ARIMA: ARIMA model underperformed, especially for smaller LAs where data variability affected reliability.
-5. Polynomial regression
+5. Polynomial regression: This model also failed to meet expectations and provided poor results.
-6. XGBoost regression
+6. XGBoost regression: Similar to ARIMA, XGBoost model also produced underwhelming results, especially for smaller LAs where data variability affected reliability.

 **Visualisations:**

-1.Bar charts for category and author frequencies.
+1.Bar charts for distribution of emissions across various sectors, 2050 net zero prediction across various LAs.

 2.Scatter plots for similarity metrics.

-3.Line plots for publication trends.
+3.Line plots to represent actual values vs predicted values.

-4.Clustering and silhouette plots.
+4.Box plot for highlighting emission outliers.

 **Project files:**